 Click on Templates from the Banner Menu

 Odds are you’ve already found an amazing list of possibilities.
-That’s right, there’s an entire world of productive goodness in Power Automate, only a click of a button away.
-To-Do lists, Notifications, but let’s get those attachments from our email stored away securely in a cloud of our choosing.
+That’s right, there’s an entire world of productive goodness in Power Automate, only a click of a button away - To-Do lists, Notifications, etc. But let’s get those attachments from our email stored away securely in a cloud of our choosing.

 Select “Email” from the list of available Flows

 You will probably find that the top selection is “Save Office 365 email attachments to OneDrive for Business “.
 Let’s choose that one.